Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and check for any problems or unwanted effects that may be caused by this medicine.
 Blood tests will be needed to check for unwanted effects.

-This medicine should not be used by women.
+This medicine should not be used by women who are pregnant or might become pregnant.
 Testosterone may cause birth defects if a pregnant woman comes in contact with the patch or medicine.
 Make sure your doctor knows if your sexual partner is pregnant.
 If a pregnancy occurs while you are using this medicine, tell your doctor right away.

 If a woman comes in contact with the patch, wash the skin area right away with soap and water to remove all the medicine.
 If the patch sticks to a woman, remove the patch right away and wash her skin thoroughly with soap and water.